Pings on the sonar heralded the continuation of a long, bitter hatred.

 “All ships: today, you shall unleash a fusillade bright enough to be seen from the surface.”

 And so that fusillade did fly.
-The Fifth Battle of the Great Ayre Reach was underway.
+Once more, a Battle of the Great Ayre Reach was underway.

 Across those gentle waters roared jet shells, supercavitating rounds and massive torpedoes.